tanguilp/wax_demo/README.md

 - Register key page
 - Personal page (simulating a private page that is shown after successful authentication)

-The following baackends are used for storage:
+The following backends are used for storage:
-- ETS for session storage (session don't survive server restart)
+- ETS for session storage (sessions won't survive server restart)
-- DETS for user credential storage
+- DETS for user credential storage (persistent)

 The `WaxDemo.User` provides with convenience functions to deal with stored credentials: